Monday, 25 July 2016

 What a torture!
 I could not even foretell if my thighs would support my next step and was so afraid that they would give way!
 I had no choice but to force myself to squat down and use my bum to overcome the steeper parts of the descent.
 Even balancing while standing still was a challenge.

 Gradually, each of us slowed down.
 It started to drizzle and there was mist ahead.
 Luckily it was not long before the sky took pity on us and the rain stopped.
 It was getting late and our guide stayed with Flo, Hui and Cheng.
 Nemo had gone way ahead.
-Some elderly folks overtook us with their swift and synchronized movements using their hiking sticks.
+Some elderly folks overtook us with their swift and synchronized movements using their hiking poles.
 We stepped to the side to give way, in awe.
 I told the Hub to go ahead as I really had no more strength nor energy to walk fast in pace with him.
 The backpack which felt nothing on the ascent was weighing heavily on my shoulders now.
 I told the Hub that at the most, I would just wait to join the trio with the guide and that he would take care of me.

 To my surprise, the Hub chided me and said that I should try to walk as fast as I could, and not to rely on the guide as he had already to take care of the three ladies.
 And that I would add to the burden and hold everyone up.
 Also there was no time to take a lot of rest as it was getting dark.
 We had to go down before it was complete darkness or it would be dangerous!
 Grudgingly I listened and plodded on as much and fast as I could, but in a trance state of down, down, balance, down, down....